Kelley-Matthew/EUH3205/006_credits_acknowledgments.md

 # Credits and Acknowledgments

-Thank you to each and every one of the members of this group that worked very hard to fill this site with the past.
+Thank you to each and every one of the members of this group that worked very hard to make this site a reality.

 Webmaster: Matthew Kelley